skills/deploy-to-azure/README.md

 ### :keyboard: Activity: Apply labels to create resources

+1. Edit the `spinup-destroy.yml` file in your open pull request and replace the `<username>` placeholder with your GitHub username.
+Commit this change directly to the `azure-configuration` branch.
 1. Apply the **spin up environment** label to your open pull request
 1. Wait for the GitHub Actions workflow to run and spin up your Azure environment.
 You can follow along in the Actions tab or in the pull request merge box.
 1. Once the workflow succeeds, refresh this page for the next step.